 Getting to the start of the Hai Van Pass from Hoi An is a relatively simple exercise in staying next to the beach until you get to the bottom of the hills.
 The only slightly more complicated part is getting through Da Nang.
 The route we recommend takes a few minutes longer than the most direct route but is much more enjoyable and more comfortable to follow as it avoids going straight through the centre of Da Nang.
 Click here to open the directions in Google Maps.

 Take the first right turn at the other end of the bridge to stay on the road next to the river.
-Continue on this road for two kilometres and stay left at the fork in the road before going straight through the roundabout.
-At the end of the road, turn left and stay on the road next to the coast until it swings to the left and connects to the main road.
+Continue on this road for two kilometres and stay left at the fork in the road.
+Then go straight through the roundabout.
+At the end of the road, turn left and stay on the road next to the coast.
+It will swing to the left and connect to the main road.
 At the main road turn right and stay on this road which takes you to the start of the pass road.

-The main reason to ride the Hai Van Pass is for the beautiful views, but there are also some great spots to stop and relax.
+The main reason to ride the Hai Van Pass is for the beautiful views.
+But there are also some great spots to stop and relax.
 Here are our top picks for photo opportunities and other activities.

-Food and drinks
+Food and Drinks

 Hidden Hint: Be Than Restaurant in Lang Co is one of the best seafood restaurants in the area.
 The food is great and reasonably priced food served fresh in a wonderful setting which overlooks the lagoon.
 It’s well worth a stop here if you’re passing through.